lherrera001/developer-website/CONTRIBUTING.md

 ### Using multiple versions of Node

-If you intend to run multiple versions of Node please be aware that the New Relic Developer Site is currently on Node v12.
+If you intend to run multiple versions of Node please be aware that the Simplify Developer Site is currently on Node v12.
 Therefore it's recommended you use Node Version Manager [NVM](https://github.com/nvm-sh/nvm) to manage Node versions.

 Review [this article](https://itnext.io/nvm-the-easiest-way-to-switch-node-js-environments-on-your-machine-in-a-flash-17babb7d5f1b)